anshul1204/anshul1204-langgraph-mat496/README.md

 What I Learned: I understood how map-reduce lets us break a big task into smaller chunks and then combine the results at the end.
 I learned how each part of the work can run in parallel, which makes everything faster.
 I also understood how LangGraph uses the Send function to automatically fan out tasks without manually writing loops.
 It taught me how state is passed between nodes and how the reduce step collects everything together.

-Changes in Code: I added a new State class to keep track of the subjects and jokes, along with a BestJoke model for the final output.
-Then I wrote the continue_to_jokes function, which uses Send to fan out each subject to the "generate_joke" node automatically.
-I also added two main nodes: "generate_subjects" to create joke topics using the LLM, and "generate_joke" to actually make the jokes.
-After that, I connected the whole flow so it moves from start → subject generation → parallel joke generation → reduction.
-Atlast, I added a reducer step that collects all the jokes and uses the find_best_joke logic to pick the best one.
+Changes in Code: I added a State class to store the subjects and jokes, along with a BestJoke model for the final output.
+Then I made the continue_to_jokes function, which uses Send to fan out each subject to the "generate_joke" node.
+I created two nodes: one to generate subjects and one to generate jokes.
+The graph now goes from start → subjects → parallel jokes → reducer.
+At the end, the reducer collects all the jokes and picks the best one.

 ![alt text](image-6.png)
 ( Map reduce in LangSmith studio to see workflow to generate jokes )